aymeam/User_distribution_experiments/Readme.md

 ## Datasets
 In this work we use three different datasets.
 We used the trainning English dataset of the SemEval 2019 Task5 [5].
 Please download the dataset and unzip at Data/ from [here](https://goo.gl/forms/UPD2m8isvXMTvXV73) .

-The second dataset is the one costructed by Wassem and Hovy [1], they made the twwets ID and labels public and we recovered the information using the Twitter API.
+The second dataset is the one costructed by Wassem and Hovy [1], they made the tweets ID and labels public and we recovered the information using the Twitter API.

 A third dataset was constructed by us, using part of the Waseem and Hovy dataset, and part of the dataset described in Davidson et al. [4].
-To get this datasets ready for use you have to run the following command:
+To get these datasets ready for use you have to run the following command:

 ```
 $python Download_Data.py   -ct 'consumer_token' -cs 'consumer_secret' -at 'access_token' -ats 'access_token_secret'